Azure Kubernetes Service (AKS)

 Ship faster, operate with ease, and scale confidently

-The fully managed Azure Kubernetes Service (AKS) makes deploying and managing containerized applications easy.
-It offers serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
+Deploy and manage containerized applications more easily with a fully managed Kubernetes service.
+Azure Kubernetes Service (AKS) offers serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
 Unite your development and operations teams on a single platform to rapidly build, deliver, and scale applications with confidence.

 Accelerate containerized application development

 Easily define, deploy, debug, and upgrade even the most complex Kubernetes applications, and automatically containerize your applications.
-Develop and test microservices-based applications without mocking up dependencies using Dev Spaces.
+Use modern application development to accelerate time to market.

-Gain visibility into your environment with control-plane telemetry, log aggregation, and container health, accessible in the Azure portal and automatically configured for AKS clusters.Get DevOps fundamentals
+Gain visibility into your environment with the Kubernetes resources view, control-plane telemetry, log aggregation, and container health, accessible in the Azure portal and automatically configured for AKS clusters.Review DevOps fundamentals

-Elastically provision additional compute capacity in serverless Kubernetes in seconds without worrying about managing the infrastructure.
+- Elastically add compute capacity with serverless Kubernetes, in seconds, without worrying about managing the infrastructure.

 Build on an enterprise-grade, more secure foundation